UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Applications

-\end{corollary} Although the above corollary is based on the one-step method, the analysis of the two-step method follows similarly.
-First, we estimate $m_0$ via finding the optimal linear combination of the functions of $\cM$ and then we use that $\hat m$ to estimate $f_0$ by solving a linear programming problem.
+The coverage guarantee for our final prediction interval $[\hat m(x) \pm \sqrt{\hat \lambda(\alpha)\hat f_\pre(x)}]$ is also immediate from Theorem \ref{thm:adjust}. \end{corollary} Although the above corollary is based on the one-step method, the analysis of the two-step method follows similarly.
+First, we estimate $m_0$ via finding the optimal linear combination of the functions of $\cM$, and then we use that $\hat m$ to estimate $f_0$ by solving a linear programming problem.
 Assumption \ref{assm} is satisfied if we include a constant estimator in our candidate estimators.
 We skip the details here for the sake of brevity.